code-keylogger/Extension/README.md

     d.
 Select the file
 2. Make sure you have all the languages you will be using to solve problems installed on your local machine and referenced in your `$PATH`.
 3. Start testing by pressing `f1` followed by `Start Testing`.
 You will be prompted to enter your email to procede.
 (This must be the email provided to your admin)
+4. Open a new file to start writing `File > New File` the file can be any type you want, but we suggest you use the language you will be writing in so that you get syntax highlighting.
-4. To move on to a following test press `f1` followed by `Next Test`.
+5. To move on to a following test press `f1` followed by `Next Test`.
-5. When a problem is finished you can hit `f1 -> Stop Testing` to stop your session, or the session will automatically stop when you have passed all the tests.
+6. When a problem is finished you can hit `f1 -> Stop Testing` to stop your session, or the session will automatically stop when you have passed all the tests.
-6. You will be prompted with a survey upon the completion of a problem to leave your feedback.
+7. You will be prompted with a survey upon the completion of a problem to leave your feedback.

 ## Developing and Altering the Extension